Rail transport in Lithuania: Electrification

 Lithuania uses 25 kV 50 Hz AC for the electrified railway lines.
 This will remain compatible with the technical requirements for the Rail Baltica high-speed rail.
 The electrification was first implemented in 1975 for the Vilnius–Kaunas line.
 This was followed by the electrification of Vilnius–Naujoji Vilnia, Vilnius–Trakai lines and, since 2017, Vilnius–Minsk line.

 As of 2021, only 10% of the railways in Lithuania are electrified, but major electrification projects are in progress with the intention of achieving 50%.
 In 2019, a joint consortium of Spanish companies Elecnor and Abengoa was awarded a contract to carry out electrification of 730 km of railway.
 In October 2022, a contract was awarded to ABB to supply 25kV AC electrification system.
 It primarily includes the electrification of the Vilnius–Klaipėda line and a bypass rail around Vilnius.
 In 2020, LTG set itself a long-term goal of achieving zero emissions by 2030.

 In 2021, LTG Link announced the public procurement to acquire 30 electric trains in order to replace the existing diesel fleet.
-In June 2023, LTG Link ordered 15 FLIRT multiple-units and plans to procure up to 13 additional Flirt inter-city EMUs, 15 battery-electric Flirt trains with a 100km range and 11 battery-electric Flirt multiple-units with a 70km range.
+In June 2023, LTG Link ordered 15 FLIRT multiple-units and plans to procure up to 13 additional FLIRT inter-city EMUs, 15 battery-electric FLIRT trains with a 100km range and 11 battery-electric FLIRT multiple-units with a 70km range.
+The first FLIRT train deliveries began in late 2025.